 The Lancaster community embraced the idea and support came from local hospitals, physicians, churches, health care and service organizations.
 Rev. Wilson died one month before, then Hospice of Lancaster County, cared for its first patient on March 11, 1980, the date the organization recognizes as its anniversary.
 That first year, 45 patients were cared for by the organization’s two staff members and six volunteers.

-Today, the organization includes nearly 400 employees and more than 1,000 volunteers who provide care for patients and families.
+Today, the organization includes more than 400 employees and more than 1,000 volunteers who provide care for patients and families.
 Hospice & Community Care, founded as Hospice of Lancaster County, is honored to provide palliative, supportive and hospice care for more than 550 patients and their families each day and bereavement support for more than 9,000 children, teens and adults each year in Lancaster and York counties, in addition to parts of Adams, Berks, Chester, Dauphin and Lebanon counties.

 2018 Hospice & Community Care became the largest hospice provider in Pennsylvania.
 The E.E.
 Manny Murry Center is named with a $1 million gift from The E.E.
 Murry Family Foundation.